oscaraccorsi/Schneider-s_stripes_2022/README.md

 Under the hood there are a few paintings of an artist I love: Gerard Schneider (1896-1986).
 You can press Spacebar to change the dimension or the rythm of the lines and Esc to change the colors.
-If you mouse click the canvas you can get the music off and viceversa.
+If you right mouse click the canvas you can get the music off and viceversa.